 As innovative and explosive as the bikini may have been, the general public was not quite ready for such a revealing style.
 It wasn’t until the 1960s that the bikini began to be worn and popularised by movie stars of the time.

 Hollywood had an undeniable influence on women’s fashion choices, and swimwear was no different.

 Perhaps some of the most memorable moments of swimwear on screen are Marilyn Monroe in Gentlemen Prefer Blondes and Esther Williams in the late 1940s and early 1950s.

 In 1943, Betty Grable posed for photographer Frank Powolny to create publicity shots for the film Sweet Rosie O’Grady.
 One of the images showed Betty with her back to the camera, smiling coyly over her shoulder in a white swimsuit.
 Fox Studios gave permission for the image to be distributed to American GI’s – subsequently, it became the most popular pin-up of WWII.

 It wasn’t just Hollywood that was popularising swimwear – beauty pageants impacted on swimwear enormously.
 Beauty pageants began at the turn of the century in America, but became increasingly popular in the post-war years of the 1940s and 1950s.

-Today we can have the best of both worlds – swimwear fibers and fabrics retain elasticity, repel water and preserve modesty, all whilst looking good.
+Today, we can have the best of both worlds – swimwear fibers and fabrics retain elasticity, repel water, and preserve modesty, all while looking good.
 We can choose from a myriad of designs, some for sunbathing (with sufficient sunscreen liberally applied), others for swimming, and some for simply paddling in.